• Skip to primary navigation

 Selling a Lot or Vacant Land

-Selling vacant land: sometimes life gets in the way of building that dream home.
+vacant land illustrationSelling vacant land: sometimes life gets in the way of building that dream home.
 What do you do with that lot now?
 Consider letting it become someone else’s cherished future home site or escape.

 Target the Correct Buyer

-Once you have committed to selling your vacant land, the first order of business is to think about who is likely to be the buyer of your lot?
+Once you have committed to selling your land, the first order of business is to think about who is likely to be the buyer of your lot?
 Is it at the lake, in a subdivision, or a rural area?
 Is it wooded, cleared, in a flood plain, with improvements?
 Each of these locations and conditions will attract a different type of buyer.
 Knowing how to solicit that demographic is where an experienced REALTOR® can assist.

 Seller’s Action Items

-These buyers are not looking to be dazzled by kitchens and baths, but rather, have a very specific location, floorplan, or overall concept they want to achieve.
+These buyers are not looking to be dazzled by kitchens and baths, but rather, have a very specific location, floor plan, or overall concept they want to achieve.
 They either can’t find it in existence or just simply have the dream of building their own home.
 Knowing this means they are looking for completely different details than if you were selling a home.
 So how do you differentiate your lot from all the others?
 Here are a few tips to consider:

 • Clean up and haul out.
-Much like you would detail your home if you wanted to sell it but, in this case, it is simply a lot or vacant land.
+Much like you would detail your home if you wanted to sell it, but in this case, it is simply a lot or vacant land.
 Try taking a fresh look at it from a buyer’s perspective.
 Does it need to be mowed, plant wildflowers on the hillsides or ditches, trim up trees and/or remove dead trees or fallen timber, pick up trash, maybe even rock an area to pull off the roadside if necessary?
 Exerting the effort to make your lot attractive will generally pay off in dividends.

 • Gather the data.
 Make sure you have readily available all the details about your land/lot.
 Just to name a few: